 Communion at St. Paul's

-We are excited to announce that we are once again able to offer Holy Communion during in-person worship!
+Holy Communion is a special and important part of the in-person worship experience at St. Paul's!
 Please read our beliefs on communion below before communing with us.
 If you have any questions or would like to receive instruction please contact Pastor Adam or the church office.

 The Holy Scriptures and the Lutheran Confessions to which St. Paul’s Lutheran Church is committed teach that, in order to receive the Lord’s Supper, a person should first be:

 - Baptized in the name of the Father, Son and Holy Spirit;

 - Instructed in the nature and meaning of the Sacrament; and,

 - Able to examine himself or herself about the Sacrament and their faith.